-Note: If the instruction following the write of the IDLE bit is a single-byte instruction and an interrupt occurs during the execution phase of the instruction that sets the IDLE bit, the CPU may not wake from Idle mode when a future interrupt occurs.
+If the instruction following the write of the IDLE bit is a single-byte instruction and an interrupt occurs during the execution phase of the instruction that sets the IDLE bit, the CPU may not wake from idle mode when a future interrupt occurs.
 Therefore, instructions that set the IDLE bit should be followed by an instruction that has two or more opcode bytes, for example:

-// in 'C': PCON = 0x01; PCON = PCON; // set IDLE bit // followed by a 3-cycle dummy instruction ; in assembly: ORL PCON, #01h ; set IDLE bit MOV PCON, PCON ; followed by a 3-cycle dummy instruction software prior to entering the Idle mode if the WDT was initially configured to allow this operation.
-This provides the opportunity for additional power savings, allowing the system to remain in the Idle mode indefinitely, waiting for an external stimulus to wake up the system.
+If enabled, the watchdog timer (WDT) will eventually cause an internal watchdog reset and thereby terminate the idle mode.
+This feature protects the system from an unintended permanent shutdown in the event of an inadvertent write to the PCON register.
+If this behavior is not desired, the WDT may be disabled by software prior to entering the idle mode if the WDT was initially configured to allow this operation.
+This provides the opportunity for additional power savings, allowing the system to remain in the idle mode indefinitely, waiting for an external stimulus to wake up the system.
 Refer to Section "18.6.
-PCA Watchdog Timer Reset" on page 114 for more information on the use and configuration of the WDT.
+PCA Watchdog Timer Reset" on page 105 for more information on the use and configuration of the WDT.